 Runner’s withdrawal isn’t unusual when you consider it in the greater scheme of life.
 Whenever you have to give up something which is an important part of your life, withdrawal occurs.
 Typically, we associate withdrawal with negative habits such as addictions to alcohol, drugs, sex, gambling or tobacco.
 Such a negative addiction takes control over one’s life and the only way to retake control is to quit the habit.
 When you quit such a disgusting habit that has exerted too much control over your life, there are all sorts of physical and psychological dependencies that one must overcome.

 Fortunately, running is a positive addiction.
 But it is an addiction nonetheless and it can exert some degree of control over your life.
 The basic difference between a positive addiction like running and a negative addiction like drugs is how much each can control your life.
-A cocaine-addicted person is consumed with the need to get high and this need can take precedence over everything else.
+A cocaine-addicted person is consumed with the need to get high and this need can take precedence over everything else, which can be cured as well with the help of Experiential Therapy.
 A positively addicted runner enjoys running every day and feels the need to run, yet is able to skip a day or two without undergoing any withdrawal symptoms.
 Anything longer than that is when problems occur.

 Most of us started running for varied reasons such as weight control, cardiovascular strength, conditioning or some other health reason.
 As we become fitter and fitter and more involved in it, runners discover the beneficial side effects such as an overall good feeling of accomplishment.
 The joy of running becomes an important element in our life.